ietf-wg-jose/json-web-proof/README.md

-# JSON Web Proofs
+# JSON Web Proof

-Specification work for JSON Web Proofs
+Specification work for JSON Web Proof

-The JSON Web Proofs effort aims to establish a new JSON based container as a new entry in the JOSE family of container formats.
+The JSON Web Proof effort aims to establish a new JSON based container as a new entry in the JOSE family of container formats.

-While similar to JSON Web Signatures[^JWS], JSON Web Proofs aim to support newer algorithms and cryptographic techniques.
+While similar to JSON Web Signature[^JWS], JSON Web Proof aim to support newer algorithms and cryptographic techniques.
 These techniques establish the role of a *prover*, which has limited capabilities to derive new forms of from a signed message which can still be cryptographically verified.

 Examples of capabilities an algorithm may support include: